Ecwid/ecwid-api-docs/includes/_shipping_api.md

-width | number | Width of a predicted package length | number | Length of a predicted package weight | number | Total weight of a predicted package declaredValue | number | Declared value of a predicted package
+width | number | Width of a predicted package length | number | Length of a predicted package weight | number | Total weight of a predicted package declaredValue | number | Declared value of a predicted package (subtotal of items in package)

 ### ShippingAddressInfo